hackclub/hackclub/applications/jonathan/echoing_green_14.md

 and CEOs of companies.

-When I was at All Star Code, I raised an additional $19,000 of in kind software donations and found another co-facillitator to join us everyday by creating a Teaching Fellowship position (see bit.ly/1xL2k1D).
+When I was at All Star Code, I raised an additional $19,000 of in kind software donations and found another co-facilitator to join us everyday by creating a Teaching Fellowship position (see bit.ly/1xL2k1D).

 Currently at hackEDU, I acquired office space and free food with complimentary